veloxity343/ft_transcendence/README.md

 ## Description

 **ft_transcendence** is a full-stack web application.\
-The project requires that a team develop a web service that meets standard modern, real-world architectural, security, and feature requirements.
+The project requires that a team develop a web service that meets modern real-world architectural, security, and feature requirements.

 Our project delivers a modern, modular, and scalable platform featuring